jonfernq/English-Teaching/Dialogues/LendingMoneyToAFriend.md

 ## Lending money to a friend

+**Have you ever lent money to a friend?
+Should you do this?
+What if they don't pay it back?**

 ### Word List:

 - lent: past tense of "lend," meaning to give someone something (usually money) with the expectation of it being returned